InserirAquiNome/crypto/crypto_cat.md

 Sleepy kitty
 Purr purr purr
 ```
+Putting both images side by side I can see any difference between them.
+The original one is on the left and the with the secret is on the right.

 ![alt text](https://github.com/InserirAquiNome/crypto/blob/master/static/image/cat_orig_steg.jpg "Logo Title Text 1")

+To extract the secret

 `steghide extract -sf stegoFile -xf outputFile`

+Now I will extract my secret message.

 `$ steghide extract -sf cat_steg.jpg -xf my_secret.txt`

+And this is it

 ```
 $ cat my_secret.txt